run-project/gallery/README.md

 # `Run Project` button - Gallery

-This gallery lists up to date forks of popular repos from GitHub.
+This gallery lists up-to-date forks of popular repos from GitHub.
 It was created to illustrate the use of the `Run Project` button added to each of them.

 Click the button to quickly and safely install any of the projects on your local machine.